Shade1269/sawal-shamel/README.md

 ## 📦 Internal Inventory

-The Zoho integration has been fully deprecated in favor of the internal warehouse tables.
+External inventory integrations have been fully deprecated in favor of the internal warehouse tables.
 Run `sql/05_internal_inventory.sql` to connect order creation and payment events to the new reservation workflow:

 ```bash
 supabase db execute --file sql/05_internal_inventory.sql